azizulhakim6817/javascript-project-vanilla.js-core.js/readme.md

     console.log('Delete button clicked');
   }
 });

-5. Difference between preventDefault() and stopPropagation() methods Method	What it does	Use case preventDefault()	Prevents the browser’s default behavior (e.g., form submit or link navigation)	When you want to stop default browser actions stopPropagation()	Stops the event from bubbling or capturing further	When you don’t want the event to reach parent elements
+5. What is the difference between preventDefault() and stopPropagation() methods?
+Method	What it does	Use case
+preventDefault()	Prevents the browser’s default behavior (e.g., form submit or link navigation)	When you want to stop default browser actions stopPropagation()	Stops the event from bubbling or capturing further	When you don’t want the event to reach parent elements